KahWee - Web Development, AI Tools & Tech Trends

 Vary: Origin, Access-Control-Request-Headers, Access-Control-Request-Method

-For a deeper dive into how CORS works and how to configure it properly in Apache and nginx, see my post on understanding CORS basics.
+For a deeper dive into how CORS works and how to configure it in Apache and nginx, see my post on understanding CORS basics.

 In 2025, I moved away from S3 to Cloudflare Workers for static hosting, which handles CORS configuration more simply and deploys to the edge globally.